The Good Place: Premise and synopsis

 In the second season, Michael repeatedly erases the humans' memories to try to restart their psychological torture, but they figure out the truth each time.
-Michael's failures result in him being blackmailed by another demon who wants his job, so Michael convinces the humans to help him fool his boss in exchange for passage to the real Good Place.
-When Michael sees that humans can improve their goodness after they die, he appeals their case to the eternal Judge, who rules that the humans may be returned to their lives on Earth, with no memory of the afterlife, to attempt to prove their moral development.
+After many reboots, Michael grows to genuinely care for the four, and sees that, contrary to the accepted wisdom of those in charge of the afterlife, humans can improve their goodness after they die.
+Michael appeals their case to the Judge, who settles disputes in the afterlife; she rules that the humans may be returned to their lives on Earth, with no memory of the afterlife, to attempt to prove their "true" moral character.

-Back on Earth in the third season, the group participates in a research study led by Chidi and his colleague Simone.
-Once they learn the truth about the afterlife, they try to help others improve their moral behavior.
-Eventually they discover that no one has been admitted to the Good Place in centuries.
-They propose that the points system is fundamentally flawed and set up an experimental simulated Good Place to test their thesis that humans can develop morally with proper support.
+Back on Earth in the third season, the group is reunited by Michael's intervention.
+They participate in a research study led by Chidi and his colleague Simone, but Michael, continuing to meddle, blows his cover.
+Having learned about the afterlife again, they try to help others improve their moral behavior to get into the Good Place.
+Eventually, they discover that no one has been admitted to the Good Place in centuries.
+They convince the Judge to allow them to run an experiment to show that humans can improve their moral character when freed from the challenges of modern Earth life.

-In the final season, the year-long experiment eventually proves that humans can show moral improvement in the afterlife.
-The group institutes a new system whereby deceased humans will earn their way into the Good Place by passing tests of moral development; and then, to avoid becoming numbed by the ennui of eternal bliss, humans may choose to exit the Good Place and peacefully end their afterlife.
-In the final episode, Jason, Chidi, and Eleanor eventually choose to exit; Tahani becomes a designer of afterlife environments, and Michael is allowed to be sent to Earth to live as a human.
+In the final season, the group begins their experiment in a new simulated Good Place neighborhood with three new human subjects plus Chidi.
+The Bad Place repeatedly tries to sabotage the experiment, but in the end, the humans show moral growth.
+A new afterlife system is created, in which deceased humans can confront their moral weaknesses and improve.
+Eleanor, Chidi, Tahani, Jason, Michael, and Janet are admitted to the actual Good Place, where their final challenge is to find a way to make eternal happiness fulfilling, so that all humans can find peace and meaning in their existence.